 Student wellbeing survey

-The latest wellbeing survey was organised in the spring 2019.
-The next one will be at the beginning of the year 2021.
+The latest wellbeing survey was organised at the beginning of the year 2021.

 Feedback discussions in degree programmes

 The degree programmes arrange regular feedback discussions with their student group representatives once or twice in an academic year.
-In these feedback sessions, the students and the head of degree programme discuss issues related to the campus spaces and services and the arrangement of training.
+In these feedback sessions, the students and the head of degree programme discuss issues related to the arrangement of instruction, and the campus spaces and services.
 The session should lead to an agreement on development measures and their follow-up.

 Graduation stage AVOP survey

-The AVOP survey collects topical data on the students’ views on teaching and learning, internationalisation, workplace connections, practical training, thesis and general satisfaction.
-You must answer the questionnaire at the end of your studies, by the time you receive your degree certificate at the latest.
+The AVOP survey collects topical data on the students’ views on teaching and learning, internationalisation, workplace connections, practical training, thesis and general satisfaction related studies.
+The student answers the questionnaire as a part of their certificate application process in Valo service at Pakki.
 AVOP is national survey conducted by the Ministry of Education and Culture.

-Look up instructions for filling in the questionnaire: Students > Studying with us > Graduation.
+Look up further instructions: Students > Studying with us > Graduation.

 Career monitoring survey